 I live with the daily tension between this sense of emergency, and the time required for thoughtful, effective, sustainable and committed solutions.
 Honestly…it keeps me awake at night.

 This tension has intensified over the last 2 weeks as reports of child trafficking are coming out of Haiti.
 I have seen social media outlets light up with compassionate people reacting to this news and wanting to respond in some way.
 This thrills me and concerns me at the same time.
-I’m thrilled that the reality of child trafficking and modern day slavery is landing on the radars of so many people and eliciting a gut-level repulsion as well as a desire to stop it.
+I’m thrilled that the reality of child trafficking is landing on the radars of so many people and eliciting a gut-level repulsion as well as a desire to stop it.
 My concern is panic.
 Like yelling “FIRE” in a crowded theater, panic rarely produces effective solutions.
 And at its worst, can be downright dangerous.

 The reality is, this “emergency” didn’t begin with an earthquake.
 The spotlight on Haiti during this time has only illuminated a reality that has existed for a long time, not only in Haiti but in the rest of the world as well.
 It’s because of the earthquake that many of us are finally noticing.
 And it doesn’t just happen “over there.”
 It happens on our very own streets.
 Does it take an earthquake for us to notice?

-But at the same time, I am reminded of the words of a human rights advocate in Cambodia when she said to me “My advice to you in your work to end child trafficking and slavery… is to THINK.
+But at the same time, I am reminded of the words of a human rights advocate in Cambodia when she said to me “My advice to you in your work to end child trafficking… is to THINK.
 Don’t REACT.
 Be thoughtful in your approach to the issue you are dealing with so that you will be effective.”
 Often times we see something that we feel needs to be fixed, but instead of taking the time to really think through a response that could be effective and sustainable, we just react.
 She went on to explain that if we are not thoughtful…many times our reaction can cause more harm than good.
 In my opinion, vulnerable children deserve better than that.

 And therein is the tension.
 While I am thinking, networking, strategizing…children are being sold and exploited.